-So, what can parents do to help?
-Here’s what you need to know about student finance, before the children head off to university.
+Having a good understanding of money management can make it easier, but young people often don’t have enough experience in this area.
+What can families do to help?
+Here’s what you need to know about student finance, before the children head off.

 There is an unofficial parental contribution written into student maintenance loans

 For British students, the amount parents or guardians earn has already been quietly written into student finance.
 Meaning that the sum of money your son or daughter gets as a student maintenance loan for living costs will depend on your family income.

 The amount also varies depending on which country in the UK you live in and whether your child will live at home.
 For example, the full amount granted as a loan to certain students in England is £12,382 (2021 - 2022).
 To find out how much your child will be offered, if you’re from England, take a look at the Government’s student finance calculator.
 The calculator page also has links through to finances for Wales, Scotland and Northern Ireland.

 Note that the household income used for the assessments is from the previous financial year.
 However, if you have suffered significant long-term loss in earnings since then - such as due to Covid-19 restrictions - you can request for the assessment to be made using your current year income.